 Historically when dogs lived outside year-round, profuse shedding was restricted to spring and fall.
 However, today’s indoor dogs can be found moderately shedding all year.
 Your fur friend’s breed also plays a role in how frequently they shed.
 If you have a double-coated breed such as a Golden Retriever or a Pomeranian, you will likely find yourself preparing for dog shedding season during spring and fall.

-When dogs lived outside all year, profuse shedding was restricted to spring and fall, but today’s indoor dogs may shed moderately all year.
-However, dogs who suffer from allergies, poor diet, or stress may shed more heavily than is considered usual for their breed.
-Most shedding is normal, but unusual shedding patterns can warrant a trip to the vet: hair loss in patches, symmetrical hair loss on certain parts of the body, hair loss accompanied by another skin problem, and so on.
+Allergies, diet, and stress are all factors that may lead a dog to shed more heavily than what is considered usual for their breed.
+Most instances of dog shedding are normal, but unusual shedding patterns can warrant a trip to the vet: hair loss in patches, symmetrical hair loss on certain parts of the body, hair loss accompanied by another skin problem, and so on.